pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 ## Solution
 ### Schema Design
-The database schema will be modelled following a star schema centered around the 'songplays' table.
-The star schema has been chosen as a best fit for the type of queries intended.
+With the project being at a conceptual stage, and the analytics team not having yet a defined set of queries to be performed on the data, it is thought that a relational database with a star schema will provide the most flexibiity for future queries.

 Tables:
 1. songplays (fact table) - records log data associated with streaming actions for a song